Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 You should, too!

-This backpacking quilt will lighten your load without excessive lightening of your wallet.
+A backpacking quilt will lighten your load without excessive lightening of your wallet.
+Consider their newest design, the StormLoft.
+This company is getting it right!

 Still debating between carrying a sleeping bag or a backpacking quilt?